How Much Does Concrete Leveling or Mudjacking Cost?

 Mudjacking Cost Per Square Foot

-The average cost of mudjacking is between $3 to $6 per square foot, which is 25% to 50% less than the cost of replacing the slab.
-Mudjacking is the process of pumping a slurry composed of water, cement, and dirt under a slab to lift it.
-It usually lasts from eight to 10 years, assuming the surface doesn’t need to continually support a load.
+Mudjacking costs between $3 and $6 per square foot, making it an affordable option that's 25% to 50% less than replacing the slab.
+This process involves pumping a slurry of water, cement, and dirt beneath a sunken concrete slab to lift it back into place.
+When properly done, mudjacking lasts from eight to 10 years, especially if the surface doesn't need to support a constant heavy load.

 • Driveways